M20 motorway: Operation Stack and Operation Brock

 Since the opening of the Channel Tunnel, sections of the M20 have been used occasionally for the implementation of Operation Stack, should the ferries and/or Channel Tunnel stop running.
 This closes that part of the motorway and uses the area as a lorry park until the ferries and/or Channel Tunnel are fully running again.

 Operation Brock was the replacement for Stack, to be used in the event of no-deal Brexit.

 In July 2020, the government announced that it had bought a site beside junction 10A to build the Sevington customs clearance facility and lorry park.

 Junctions

 Data from driver location signs are used to provide distance in kilometres and carriageway identifier information.
 Where a junction spans several hundred metres and start and end points are available, both are cited.

-Suicides

-There have been two recorded suicides on this road.
-Philip Mathews, a navy officer, jumped off one of the bridges that go over the M20 in 2018.
-The same year, another person, Yasmin Howard also jumped off the bridge.